Comfortable & Safe Treatments

 Learn more about the oral surgeries that Dr. Villalobos offers and why choosing our dental practice ensures you’ll get back on track with your oral health and overall well-being.

-After a car accident or other facial trauma, you may require surgery to correct the damage.
-Oral and Maxillofacial surgeons are specially trained to perform all types of surgery that is needed after facial trauma.
+If you have endured facial trauma, you may require oral surgery to correct any damage.
+Oral and Maxillofacial surgeons are specially trained to perform all types of surgery that may be needed after facial trauma has occurred.
 Facial trauma can be repaired in a local hospital or outpatient surgery center.
-Some of the types of facial trauma, which may require surgery, include facial lacerations, knocked out teeth, broken or fractures cheek, nose, jaw, or eye socket.
+Some types of facial trauma that may require surgery include facial lacerations, knocked-out teeth, broken or fractured cheek, nose, jaw, or eye socket.

-Oral Pathology is the specialty that identifies and treats diseases of the mouth and maxillofacial region.
-Diagnosis is completed through radiographic, microscopic, biochemical and other in office examinations.
-Oral pathologists provide biopsy services for dentists and offer clinical their diagnosis based on their findings.
-Some of the diseases that Oral pathologists diagnose include mouth and throat cancer, mumps, salivary gland disorders, ulcers, Odontogenic Infection, and others.
+Oral pathology is the specialty that identifies and treats diseases of the mouth and maxillofacial region.
+Diagnosis is completed through radiographic, microscopic, biochemical, and other in-office examinations.
+Oral pathologists provide biopsy services for dentists and offer clinical diagnoses based on their findings.
+Some of the diseases that oral pathologists diagnose include mouth and throat cancer, salivary gland disorders, ulcers, and others.